alexbakker/log4shell-tools/README.md

 # log4shell.tools

-__log4shell.tools__ is a tool allows you to run a test to check whether one of your applications is affected by a vulnerability in log4j: __CVE-2021-44228__.
+__log4shell.tools__ is a tool that allows you to run a test to check whether one of your applications is affected by a vulnerability in log4j: __CVE-2021-44228__.

 This is the code that runs https://log4shell.tools.
 If you'd like to inspect the